Hattiesburg zoo resumes annual golden egg hunt

 HATTIESBURG, Miss.
-(WHLT)- Golden Egg Hunt at The Hattiesburg Zoo resumed after turbulent pandemic.
+(WHLT) – The Golden Egg Hunt at The Hattiesburg Zoo resumed this year after it was canceled due to the coronavirus pandemic in 2020.

-The annual event was cancelled last year because of the covid-19 outbreak.
-This year the Hattiesburg Convention Commission wanted to make the event bigger than ever but still covid friendly.
-Guests were asks to have a mask for areas they couldn’t socially distance in but children were invited to roam the zoo grounds for those special golden eggs.
-And many found them and made some first-time memories too.
+This year, the Hattiesburg Convention Commission wanted to make the event bigger than ever but still COVID-friendly.
+Guests were asked to have a mask for areas where they couldn’t socially distance, but children were invited to roam the zoo grounds for those special golden eggs.
+Many found them and made some first-time memories too.

 One hundred golden eggs were hidden on the Zoo grounds and two grand prize eggs.
 The grand prize winners got a special invitation to preview the zoos giraffe exhibit unveiling in May.

-The commission reports over 900 guests booked in advance and many more showed up for the festivities including Hattiesburg Mayor Toby Barker who enjoyed the fun with his children and encouraged vaccinations.
+The commission reports more than 900 guests booked in advance, and many more showed up for the festivities, including Hattiesburg Mayor Toby Barker who enjoyed the fun with his children and encouraged vaccinations.